 R.E.A.L Education Ltd is registered as a data controller with the Information Commissioner’s Office (registration number: Z3076172).

-- What is the purpose of this privacy notice?
+What is the purpose of this privacy statement?

-This privacy notice tells you what to expect when we collect personal data.
+This privacy statement tells you what to expect when we collect personal data.
 It applies to information we collect about:

 - visitors to our website